Diamondbacks vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has collected 118 hits with 29 doubles, a triple, 31 home runs and 66 walks.
-He has driven in 75 runs with eight stolen bases.
+- Mookie Betts has put up 120 hits with 30 doubles, a triple, 31 home runs and 67 walks.
+He has driven in 77 runs with eight stolen bases.

-- Betts has picked up a hit in 14 straight games.
-In his last 10 games he is batting .350 with three doubles, four home runs, five walks and eight RBI.
+- Betts has picked up a hit in 15 straight games.
+During his last 10 outings he is batting .385 with four doubles, four home runs, six walks and nine RBI.

 Betts Recent Games